Why Scent

 The Proust effect.

-Odor-evoked autobiographical memories are more emotional, more vivid, and older than memories cued by other senses.
-The scent-memory coupling is the deepest sensory binding humans have.
+Odor-evoked autobiographical memories are often vivid, emotional, and older than memories cued by other senses.
+The scent-memory link is one of the strongest sensory bindings humans have.
 The data has been there.
 The system to structure it has not.

 Herz, 2004 / Chu & Downes, 2002